George E. McNally: Early life and education

-George E. McNally was born on Christmas eve, 1923 in Chicago, Illinois to Michigan-born Dr. William D. McNally and his Illinois-born wife Helen.
+George E. McNally was born on Christmas Eve, 1923 in Chicago, Illinois to Michigan-born Dr. William D. McNally and his Illinois-born wife Helen.
 Like his elder brother Jerome, he attended Chicago Public Schools, graduating from Schurz High School in 1941.
 During World War II, McNally was activated from the Army reserves in 1943, assigned to the Office of Strategic Services and worked behind enemy lines in the China/Burma/India Himalayan corridor.
 Using the GI bill, he graduated from Northwestern University School of Law and by 1955 moved to Mobile, Alabama, where he became a community leader during desegregation controversies following the Supreme Court's decisions in Brown v.
 Board of Education.
 McNally was a Methodist and active in the American Legion and Veterans of Foreign Wars based on his military service, as well as the Georgia chapter of the Sons of the American Revolution (becoming the chapter president) and the Mayflower Society, both based on his family background.

 In October 1956, he married Mobile native and southern belle, Emily Bell (1924-2017), a doctor's daughter and Wesleyan College graduate who had been a member of the Queen's Court of the Mobile Mardi Gras in 1947, and who taught drama at the Julius T. Wright School for Girls in Mobile and later at the Callanwolde Fine Arts Center of Atlanta, Georgia.
-They had two sons, George Edward McNally Jr. and Jerome Bell McNally, both of whom survived them, as did several grandchildren.
+They had two sons.